ubemacapuno/capa-tracker/README.md

 - Refactor using components after learning more about EJS OR Refactor using a front-end JS framework (React/Svelte) and make components that way
 - Add functionality to include attachment uploads
 - Add functionality to support .csv export of CAPA data
+- Add logic to warn users of expired/near-expired items

 ## Lessons Learned: